FRAUD RESOURCE CENTER

 The scammer enters the card numbers and PINs into a computer program that repeatedly checks the retailer’s website and notifies them when someone buys and loads a compromised card.
 The crook can then spend or transfer the money on the card, or cash it in, before the buyer or gift recipient has a chance to use it.
 More than 1 in 3 respondents to the AARP survey said they had given or received a gift card that turned out to have no value on it.

 Another ploy is the phony giveaway.
-You get an email or text message, supposedly from a familiar store or organization (including, on occasion, AARP), saying you’ve won a gift card.
+You get an email or text, supposedly from a familiar store or organization (including, on occasion, AARP), saying you’ve won a gift card.
 To claim it, you just need to provide contact information, click through to a website or answer a few survey questions, often about your finances or health.
-The scammers can then install malware on your computer, use your data for identity theft or sell it to marketers, resulting in a barrage of spam emails about loan opportunities or miracle cures.

 - The packaging on a gift card in a store appears to have been tampered with, or the PIN is exposed.

-- Do buy gift cards online, directly from the issuing retailer, restaurant or other business.
+- Do purchase cards you plan to use yourself or give as presents directly from the business that issued them, preferably by ordering them online.
 Cards on store racks can be tampered with.

-- Do carefully examine any card you are considering buying at a physical store.
-It's safer to buy from places that keep gift cards behind the counter or, if sold on racks, in well-sealed packaging.
+- Do carefully examine any card you are considering buying at a physical store for signs of tampering.
+It’s safer to buy from places that keep gift cards behind the counter or, if they’re sold on racks, in well-sealed packaging.

-- Do register your card, if the retailer offers that option.
-That makes it easier to track and quickly report any misuse, according to the Better Business Bureau (BBB).
+- Do register your card with the retailer if that option is offered.
+This makes it easier to track and quickly report any issues.

 - Don’t give personal information to anyone in exchange for a gift card.